Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 When it comes to liver health, many people similarly only focus on alcohol as the problem, without considering other elements of their habits that may be just as detrimental.

-It’s not hard to imagine a similar situation where you could be having dinner with your teetotaling Southern Baptist aunt, who is one of the 40% of American women well within the category of obese, as she gives you a lecture about the dangers of alcohol while chomping down on a huge, one quarter pie-slice of homemade apple pie that has so much sugar that the crust is gritty to the bite.
+It’s not hard to imagine a similar situation where you could be having dinner with your teetotaling Southern Baptist aunt, who is one of the 40% of American women well within the category of obese, as she gives you a lecture about the dangers of alcohol while chomping down on a huge, quarter-pie slice of homemade apple pie that has so much sugar that the crust is gritty to the bite.
 All while gulping down sweet tea that is nearing a syrup level viscosity from the sugar in it.

-While it’s true that alcohol is not good for your liver, and you should strive to consume less of it, and with a reduced frequency, the fact of the matter is that in many people’s mind alcohol may receive too much focus, and other aspects such as diet, exercise, BMI, and other aspects such as added sugar consumption receive too little focus.
+While it’s true that alcohol is not good for your liver, and you should strive to consume less of it, and with a reduced frequency, the fact of the matter is that in many people’s minds alcohol may receive too much focus, and other aspects such as diet, exercise, BMI, and other aspects such as added sugar consumption receive too little focus.
 The truth is that just because you don’t consume alcohol does that mean you’re not damaging your liver.

 While we won’t deny that alcohol comes with its own problems, our intent with the Liver Habits Score is trying to fill in the full picture of how to take care of your liver.
 One major aspect of this is how added sugar consumption is potentially just as bad for your liver as alcohol—if not even more so.
 And therefore, if you’re going to be someone that has alcohol as part of your regular life habits, you need to ensure that you’re watching sugar consumption extremely carefully so as to not deliver a double dose of stress on your liver.